raul-sauco/ramo-space-shooter/README.md

 Nice gradient for menu text on this [tutorial][7].
 Using `Time.timeScale` to [pause the game][8].
 Touch controls [tutorial][10].
+Inspiration for the circular light movement from this [tutorial][18].

 [1]: https://www.youtube.com/watch?v=nGw_UBJQPDY
 [2]: https://www.youtube.com/watch?v=2jTY11Am0Ig